Dalio tops hedge fund rich list, Paulson exits

-NEW YORK (Reuters) - Three prominent hedge fund managers each made more than $2 billion in 2011, a year when most traders failed to earn money for their wealthy customers, according to an annual survey by AR magazine.
+NEW YORK, March 30 (Reuters) - Three prominent hedge fund managers each made more than $2 billion in 2011, a year when most traders failed to earn money for their wealthy customers, according to an annual survey by AR magazine.

-Collectively, however, this exclusive group of the 25 richest hedge fund managers took a 35 percent pay cut last year, when hedge funds on average lost 5 percent.
+Collectively, however, this exclusive group of the 25 richest hedge fund managers took a 35 percent pay cut last year, when the average hedge fund lost 5 percent.

 Noticeably absent from the AR ladder was 2010’s top earner, John Paulson, who fell off the list entirely after a miserable year in which one of his biggest portfolios lost more than half its value, and his flagship Advantage Fund lost 36 percent.
 Paulson reportedly earned $4.9 billion in 2010.

-But Paulson was not the only manager who experienced a change in fortune.
-Volatile markets last year hobbled many of the previous year’s top earners.
+But Paulson was not the only manager who quite literally experienced a change in fortune.
+Whipsawing markets last year hobbled many of the previous year’s top earners.
 Fifteen managers who were part of the AR rich list in 2010 didn’t make the cut in 2011.

-Activist investor Icahn earned $2.5 billion during a year that his firm made about 35 percent, and mathematics professor turned hedge fund founder Simons made $2.1 billion.
+Activist investor Carl Icahn earned $2.5 billion during a year that his firm made about 35 percent and mathematics professor turned hedge fund founder James Simons made $2.1 billion.
 Citadel’s Kenneth Griffin and SAC Capital Advisors’ Steve Cohen, long-time top earners, rounded out the top five, taking home $700 million and $585 million, respectively.

 Dalio, Simons and Cohen cruised into top positions for the second year in a row, though in 2010 each of their paydays was bigger, according to AR’s calculations.